lostgrid/lostgrid-site/_docs/gs-global-grid-settings.md

 - `cycle` accepts `none` or any digit (although this is really weird). `auto` by default.
 - `clearing` accepts `left` or `both` (default).
   - See [#276](https://github.com/peterramsing/lost/issues/276) for details
+- `rounder` accepts any number, decimal or whole.